Client Portal

 It reduces interruptions caused by searching inboxes, resending documents or clarifying information that has already been shared.

-Client portals offer a more controlled environment than email, helping firms manage access to sensitive documents more carefully.
+Law firm client portals offer a more controlled environment than email, helping firms manage access to sensitive documents more carefully.

 No. A portal supports communication by organising information, while calls and meetings remain available when needed.